-Operationally, HOC's commitment to fund its technology needs, including the protection of vi Budget Message our intellectual property; leveraging new systems for process automation; providing residents with easier access to our systems; and guarding against cyber security threats, will ensure a strong IT infrastructure with little or no disruption to our business.
+Operationally, HOC's commitment to fund its technology needs, including the protection of our intellectual property; leveraging new systems for process automation; providing residents with easier access to our systems; and guarding against cyber security threats, will ensure a strong IT infrastructure with little or no disruption to our business.
 At the same time, maintaining a stable workforce and a changed human resources landscape, with fierce competition for the most talented and productive workforce, has pushed the agency to make hard decisions in the budget.
 Yet, the budget is balanced with modest increases in property rents that reflect HOC's commitment to adhering to the County Executive's VRG.

-Total operating expenses in the FY 2024 Recommended Budget, excluding Housing Assistance Payments ("HAP"), have increased seven percent (7%) over the FY 2023 Amended budget.
+Total operating expenses in the FY 2024 Adopted Budget, excluding Housing Assistance Payments ("HAP"), have increased nine percent (9%) over the FY 2023 Amended budget.
 The increase is not only a reflection of rising costs but also the agency's ongoing commitments to improve housing and services, along with each of the aforementioned areas.
-We anticipate changes between recommended and proposed budgets as we evaluate the impacts that applying rental assistance and using lease enforcement, when appropriate, will have on our properties.
+We anticipate amendments to the adopted budget as we evaluate the impacts that applying rental assistance and using lease enforcement, when appropriate, will have on our properties.
 We are determined to minimize disruption to our customers and may face difficult decisions to contain growing arrearages, but we will continue to fight for resources to maintain a stable operating budget in service to our residents.

 On the capital side, groundwork was laid when HOC reimagined itself as a real estate company.
 It is through this strategy that HOC began to invest our own capital, as well as raise additional capital to produce and preserve affordable housing in the County.
-This budget is no different in that HOC continues its development and financing activities, and thus is able to contribute fees to operations as well as to reinvest in future affordable housing - both are reflected in the FY 2024 budget.
+This budget is no different in that HOC continues its development and financing activities, and thus is able to contribute fees to operations as well as to reinvest in future affordable housing both are reflected in the FY 2024 budget.
 On a smaller scale, ongoing capital investments ensure that HOC's properties are maintained in accordance with our mission statement.

-This budget supports these priorities and objectives and strives to honor the support we continue to receive from all our partners vii Budget Message viiii Budget Message
+This budget supports these priorities and objectives and strives to honor the support we continue to receive from all our partners

-The FY 2024 Operating Budget of \$331.8 million and Capital Budget of \$255.5 million supports these priorities and objectives and endeavors to honor the support we continue to receive from all of our partners.
+The FY 2024 Operating Budget of \$339.3 million and Capital Budget of \$255.2 million supports these priorities and objectives and endeavors to honor the support we continue to receive from all of our partners.

-Chelsea J. Snow
+Chelsea J. Ander